0xSh3rl0ck/0xSh3rl0ck.github.io/_posts/CTF-WriteUp/2023-02-25-Cyber Defenders - BlackEnergy.md

 # #1	Which volatility profile would be best for this machine?

-So First we need to determing whch profile is this image. we can start by `imageinfo` to see what we will get.
+So First we need to determine which profile this image is. we can start with `imageinfo` to see what we will get.

 ```
 Suggested Profile(s) : `WinXPSP2x86`, WinXPSP3x86 (Instantiated with WinXPSP2x86)